yohgaki/validate-php-scr/README.md

-# "Validate" for PHP - An INPUT validation framework.
+# "Validate" for PHP - An INPUT data validation framework

 [![Build Status](https://travis-ci.org/yohgaki/validate-php-scr.svg?branch=master)](https://travis-ci.org/yohgaki/validate-php-scr)

-"Validate" is "input validation **framework**" that is developed to be useful for "CERT Secure Coding" and "Design by Contract"(DbC).
+"Validate" is "input data validation **framework**" that is developed to be useful for "CERT Secure Coding" and "Design by Contract"(DbC).
 "Validate" is planned to be implemented as C module for PHP.

 [**CERT Top 10 Secure Coding Practices.**](https://wiki.sei.cmu.edu/confluence/display/seccode/Top+10+Secure+Coding+Practices
 )